 Know Before You Go

 Over a third of the people connected with sex tourism in Cambodia are under 18.
-However, tourism, and tourists themselves can reduce this number and create a huge impact by encouraging vigilance within Cambodia, to stamp out sexual exploitation of children.
+However, tourism and tourists themselves can reduce this number and create a huge impact by encouraging vigilance within Cambodia, to stamp out sexual exploitation of children.
 Create an impact by using hotels certified by ChildSafe.
-They will not allow tourists to bring local children into the hotel, and will report anyone seen with a local child.
-Read these very useful list of tips for travellers on how to spot unethical/illegal behaviour.
+They will not allow tourists to bring local children into the hotel and will report anyone seen with a local child.
+Read these very useful lists of tips for travellers on how to spot unethical/illegal behaviour.

 What you can do: Siem Reap’s water insecurity is a direct result of tourism.
 As a tourist, you can make an impact by choosing only to stay in hotels with an active water policy, and sustainable practices.
 If you’re not sure, give the guesthouse a call, to inquire.
 Let them know that you want to support the local economy, environment, and culture, and ask whether those are things they incorporate into their philosophy.
 It’s usually evident whether a company is trying to look good with marketing tactics, or whether they really share a commitment to sustainability —look around for signs about their water and energy policy.
 Don’t book your stay if they have swimming pools, make use of Cambodia’s beautiful natural resources by visiting their beaches instead.
 Reuse your towels and sheets, and take short showers.

-Be careful of fake orphanges in Cambodia targeting tourists for cash.
-With increase in mass tourism, the number of orphanages in Cambodia has grown by 65% since 2005.
+Be careful of fake orphanages in Cambodia targeting tourists for cash.
+With the increase in mass tourism, the number of orphanages in Cambodia has grown by 65% since 2005.
 Some of these institutions parade kids through tourist restaurants soliciting donations and volunteers.
-Kids should be in school, either studying, playing or sleeping, so any orphanage that turns kids into walking advertisements does not prioritize the well-being of children.
-Organizations like ConCERT can help you identify legitimate organizations in need of your donations, volunteer time and business.
+Kids should be in school, either studying, playing or sleeping, so any orphanage that turns kids into walking advertisements does not prioritise the well-being of children.
+Organisations like ConCERT can help you identify legitimate organisations in need of your donations, volunteer time and business.
 Some other reputable NGOs include The Life and Hope Association, Sustainable Cambodia and Childsafe.

 In Cambodia, the head is the “highest” and most revered part of the body, so never touch anyone’s head.
 Conversely, the feet are the lowest, so do not point your feet at someone’s head, or religious monuments and statues, it is very offensive.

 Never touch a monk.
-When making an offering, or giving alm, do not let your spoon touch the sides of the baat (monk bowl).
+When making an offering, or giving alms, do not let your spoon touch the sides of the baat (monk bowl).

-Conserve Cambodia’s rich archaeological history; never touch carvings or bas reliefs, and do not purchase historical artifacts.
+Conserve Cambodia’s rich archaeological history; never touch carvings or bas-reliefs, and do not purchase historical artefacts.

 Never take photograph without permission.
-Although this could be said for many situation, it is especially important here.
+Although this could be said for many situations, it is especially important here.
 Spend time with the Khmer locals, make a conscious effort to understand their way of life; respect their culture and religious beliefs, even if they are different from your own.
-When people warm up, their smiles are brilliant, and your pictures naturally becomes that much more amazing.
+When people warm up, their smiles are brilliant, and your pictures naturally become that much more amazing.

 Cambodia is having to rapidly adapt to the amounts of waste generated by population growth, modernization, and the continuously growing tourism industry so, garbage bins are limited.
 Keep hold of rubbish until you find somewhere suitable to dispose of it.
 Use re-useable grocery bags, and avoid collecting plastic bags.
 There is no safe way to dispose of batteries in Cambodia, so take them back home with you.

 Remember to tip!
 Keep U.S. dollar bills in small denomination to support staff, guides, and drivers.
-Many people comes to Siem Reap and Phnom Penh to make a living for their family in the country side, and usually only makes $20-$30 dollars per month.
+Many people come to Siem Reap and Phnom Penh to make a living for their family in the countryside, and usually only makes $20-$30 dollars per month.